Simon (game): History

 In 2011, Hasbro introduced Simon Flash.
-In this version, the game is played with four cube-shaped electronic modules that the player must move around depending on the game mode.
+In this version, the game was played with four cube-shaped electronic modules that the player must move around depending on the game mode.

-In 2013, Hasbro reinvented Simon once again with Simon Swipe.
+In 2013, Hasbro introduced Simon Swipe.
 The game was demonstrated at the New York Toy Fair 2014 and released that summer.
-The game is a circular unit that looks like a steering wheel.
-It has been extended from four buttons to eight touchscreen buttons, which are flattened out on the unit.
-The game features four game modes, called "Levels" (the main game), "Classic", "Party" and "Extreme".
-The player has to go through all sixteen levels to beat the game.
-"Classic", "Party" and "Extreme" levels focus on one pattern getting longer and longer until the player is out.
-A smaller version of the game, called Simon Micro Series, was introduced in the fall of 2014.
-This version has only two game modes called "Solo" and "Pass It" and features 14 levels and four buttons.
-There is also a version of Simon created by Basic Fun known as the Touch Simon.
-This version has an LCD screen and plays melodies at specific parts of the game.
+The game was a circular unit that looked like a steering wheel.
+It had eight touchscreen buttons, which were flattened out on the unit.
+The game featured four game modes, called "Levels" (the main game), "Classic", "Party" and "Extreme".
+The player had to go through all sixteen levels to beat the game.
+"Classic", "Party", and "Extreme" levels focused on one pattern getting longer and longer until the player is out.

+In 2014, a smaller version of the game, called Simon Micro Series, was introduced.
+This version had only two game modes called "Solo" and "Pass It", and featured 14 levels and four buttons.
+There was also a version of Simon, created by Basic Fun, known as the Touch Simon.
+This version had an LCD screen and played melodies at specific parts of the game.

 In 2016, Hasbro launched the follow-up to Simon Swipe with Simon Air.
 The game was announced at a Hasbro press conference before the 2016 New York Toy Fair.
-This version of Simon uses motion sensors, similar to those in Mattel's Loopz line of games.
-The game has three game modes: "Solo", "Classic" and "Multiplayer".
-A button-pressing version of Simon was also released in the US, with an aesthetic recalling that of the 1970s and 1980s models.
-Recently, Hasbro has released Simon Optix, a headset game with a motion sensor technology similar to Simon Air.
+This version of Simon used motion sensors, similar to those in Mattel's Loopz line of games.
+The game had three game modes: "Solo", "Classic", and "Multiplayer".
+A button-pressing version of Simon was released in the US, with an aesthetic recalling that of the 1970s and 1980s models.

+In 2017, Hasbro released Simon Optix, a headset game with motion sensor technology similar to Simon Air.
+Multiple Optix units could wirelessly interconnect for multiplayer gameplay; the first Simon game to do so.

 Gameplay

-The device has four colored buttons, each producing a particular tone when it is pressed or activated by the device.
+The original, or "Classic", version has four colored buttons, each producing a particular tone when it is pressed or activated by the device.
 A round in the game consists of the device lighting up one or more buttons in a random order, after which the player must reproduce that order by pressing the buttons.
 As the game progresses, the number of buttons to be pressed increases.
 (This is only one of the games on the device; there are actually other games on the original.)

 Simon is named after the simple children's game of Simon Says, but the gameplay is based on Atari's unpopular Touch Me arcade game from 1974.
-Simon differs from Touch Me in that the Touch Me buttons were all of the same color (black) and the sounds it produced were harsh and grating.
+Simon differs from Touch Me in that the Touch Me buttons were all the same color (black) and the sounds it produced were harsh and grating.

 Simons tones, on the other hand, were designed to always be harmonic, no matter the sequence, and consisted of an A major triad in second inversion, resembling a trumpet fanfare: